Hamlabs/ArcticTracker-docs/docs/gettingstarted.rst

 Getting started
 ***************

-This is a guide how to get an instance up and running with a very basic configuration rather quickly. *Polaric Server* (*aprsd*) runs on a standard JVM platform (Java 17 or later is required from version 2.12) and the client (*webapp2*) runs on a fairly standard webserver (Apache 2 is currently supported).
-Deb packages are available to allow easy installation on several Linux distributions such as Debian, Ubuntu, Raspbian, Armbian, etc.
+This is a guide how to get a tracker up and running with a basic configuration rather quickly.
+The *Arctic Tracker* firmware runs on several hardware platforms: The Arctic Tracker 4 VHF and UHF/LoRa version and the LilyGo T-TWR-plus 2.0.

-In addition to standard PCs it has been reported to work on smaller devices like the Raspberry PI, the Microsat Ulari Duo 2, etc..
-See an article on how to run it on the Ulari `here <http://hamlabs.no/2022/03/27/polaric-server-runs-well-on-ulari/>`_:
+The firmware can be built from the source using esp-idf.
+Or installed from a binary archive if this exists for the hardware.
+A USB/serial command shell gives full control over settings.
+The tracker can also be configured through a web-interface or a smartphone app using WIFI.
+It is possible to use the tracker as an access point and connect to it.
+For full control it is recommended to use the command shell at least the first time.

 .. toctree::